captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 considering that our ancestors fucked up
 ---
+our ecology so royally
+---
-our ecology so we had to retreat.
+that we had to retreat underground.
 ---
 We’re being buried alive.
 ---